The Life of Contemplation

 Ancient philosophers drew an important distinction between the "vita activa" (the life of action) and the "vita contemplativa" (the life of contemplation).
 In this class period, we'll read examples or two philosophers advocating for contemplative virtues -- Emperor Marcus Aurelius (Stoicism) and Henry David Thoreau (Transcendentalism).

-By the end of this class, you will:
+By the end of this day, you will:

 - Compare and contrast the life of action with the life of contemplation, particularly considering views of human nature and happiness that each vision assumes